psidnell/ofexport2/DOCUMENTATION.md

     of2 -duesoon -ts r:flagged -ts due

+### Restructuring the Output

+There are several special filters that restructure the output to make it simpler or more readable.

+It's worth remembering that filters are executed in order and that if a FilterA matches on a node and FilterB eliminates it, you will get very different output if you reverse them.

-### Pruning
+#### Pruning

 Sometimes the output is cluttered with empty Contexts, Folders or Projects that you want to keep in OmniFocus but not see in the output.

 Using the **-p** option eliminates them.

+If you had:

+    Folder 1
+      Project
+	    Task 1
+	    Task 2
+	      Sub Task
+    Folder 2
+      Empty Project
+      Empty Folder

+You would be left with:

+    Folder 1
+      Project
+	    Task 1
+	    Task 2
+	      Sub Task

-### Simplifying
+#### Simplifying

 Sometimes what is a useful Folder/Context hierarchy in OmniFocus ends up making reports look cluttered.

-The **-S** option simplifies the nested the hierarchy to just leaf Folder/Projects/Contexts and lifts sub tasks up to the level of their parent.
+The **-S** option simplifies the nested hierarchy to just leaf Folder/Projects/Contexts and lifts sub tasks up to the level of their parent.

 All projects and contexts are moved to the root level, and sub tasks moved up to the level of their parent.